Conference 2026

 Her research focuses on discovering novel immunotherapy targets and developing and testing chimeric antigen receptor (CAR) T cell therapies for adult and paediatric brain cancer.
 Her lab has developed high throughput library screens to identify novel binders.
 They utilise cutting-edge two-photon microscopy combined with mouse models to investigate the tumour microenvironment, uncovering unique aspects of brain tumour biology.
 She has developed several CAR T cells and is actively planning clinical translation for brain cancer patients.

-NZSO26 Prof tony MOK
+NZSO26 Prof Tony MOK

 Professor Tony Mok